Resources for Teachers

 Youth Net - Réseau Ado

 Youth Net/Réseau Ado (YN/RA) Ottawa is a bilingual regional mental health promotion and intervention program run by youth, for youth.
-Their objective is to reach out and help youth develop and maintain good mental health as well as healthy coping strategies for dealing with stress, while decreasing stigma around mental illness and its treatment.
-They do this through education and intervention.
-Due to the positive response to the YN/RA program, other YN/RA sites have been set up in other communities across Canada (e.g., Halton, Peel, Grey Bruce and Hamilton ON, Delta BC, Montréal, Montérégie and Montmagny QC, and Newcastle, England).
-They offer a variety of initiatives including: Pens and Paints; Take a Hike; Yoga for Youth; Freeride; Girls Talk; and Guys Talk.Initiatives (HTML, 1 page)
+The objective of the program is to reach out and help youth develop and maintain mental wellness, healthy coping strategies for dealing with stress, and decreasing stigma.
+This is done through education and intervention.
+Due to the positive response to the YN/RA Ottawa program, other YN/RA sites have been set up across Canada (e.g., Hamilton ON, Delta BC, Montmagny QC, and Newcastle, UK).
+These programs offer a variety of initiatives including: Pens and Paints; Take a Hike; Yoga for Youth; Freeride; Girls Talk; and Guys Talk.Initiatives (HTML, 1 page)

 Making a Difference - An Educators' Guide to Child and Youth Mental Health Problems (Third Edition)